-Is this a HUGE deal?
+This isn’t a HUGE deal.
 Of all the things to worry about with regards to weight loss or getting healthy, this doesn’t hold the top spot on the list.

 While hormones do play a role in weight loss, the main determining factor will always be an energy balance (calories in vs. calories out).

 Since most diet sodas have next to zero calories, I’d say the insulin response of high-intensity sweeteners isn’t that important for your weight loss journey.

 Can Drinking Diet Soda Cause Cancer?
 (Is Aspartame or Saccharin Dangerous?)

 The other concern people have about diet soda is that it will cause cancer and kill them and everyone they know.